-I’ve seen things I could only dream of in my previous life.
-I have friends that constantly say I wish I could do that, it sounds like so much fun.
-I wish I could experience those sorts of things.
-Well there is no secret to traveling.
-You just have to do it, you have to drop what you are doing, buy a ticket, pack a bag and go.
+I’ve seen things I could have only dreamt of in my previous life.
+I have friends that constantly say “I wish I could do that”, “it sounds like so much fun”, “I wish I could experience those sorts of things”.
+Well, there is no secret to travelling.
+You just have to do it; you have to drop what you are doing, buy a ticket, pack a bag and go.
 Things will work out, they always do.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!